 As school leaders, principals are responsible for cultivating a safe and supportive environment for all students.
 The attitudes among faculty are often a reflection of that leadership, which further underscores the importance of a principal’s knowledge and demeanor.

-The Master of Education (M.Ed.) – Educational Leadership Principal Certificate online program from Eastern Washington University provides students with a thorough examination of the importance of a principal’s role.
-Additionally, graduates will possess an understanding of quantitative and qualitative methods and strategies in educational research and how to use them, as well as a deep knowledge of school law and power structures.
+The online Master of Education (M.Ed.) – Educational Leadership, Principal Certificate program from Eastern Washington University (EWU) provides educators with a thorough examination of the principalship.
+Graduates possess a deep understanding of quantitative and qualitative methods of applied educational research, as well as expertise in school law and power structures.
+Notably, the course Transformation of Learning & Teaching emphasizes the critical role of social justice in education, preparing leaders to foster inclusive school communities that support all students.

-When it comes to learning in the classroom, social justice issues can manifest in a variety of ways.
-Fortunately, there are also measures that principals can take to counteract these issues.
+When it comes to learning in the classroom, bias in policy and decision-making can manifest in a variety of ways.
+Fortunately, there are also measures that principals can take to recognize and address these patterns.

 Accessibility Issues

 Despite the requirements of the Americans with Disabilities Act (ADA), it’s common for classrooms, facilities and learning materials to be inaccessible for students with various disabilities.
-These issues present themselves on different scales, from a lack of wheelchair ramps to the absence of special audio and visual materials for students with vision or hearing disabilities.
+These issues present themselves on different scales, from a lack of wheelchair ramps to the absence of special audio and visual materials for students with vision or hearing disabilities to gaps in digital accessibility.

-By learning more about the challenges presented to all students and consulting experts, principals can more keenly assess the level of accessibility in their schools.
+By examining the challenges students experience and consulting experts, principals can better assess the level of accessibility in their schools.
 Remedying these inequities helps to create a more inclusive learning environment for all students.
-Moreover, accessible infrastructure and facilities have been shown to promote a more efficient and ergonomic experience for all persons.
+Moreover, accessible infrastructure and facilities promote a more efficient and ergonomic experience for all persons in the school community.

 Language Barriers